 You can also find him playing with some of the area’s finest independent, emerging, and established acts.
 He’s performed at the NC State Fair with Taylor Leonhardt and Jess Ray and toured regionally with BJ Barham (American Aquarium).
 He has also supported Kate Rhudy, Anne-Claire, Blue Cactus, Brett Harris, Skylar Gudasz, Tim Carless and performed regularly with Chris Stamey, Peter Holsapple and Mitch Easter.
 He also performs and produces original music with his own band, The Maudlin Fee.

-Recent work has included concerts with Integrity Music’s Alisa Turner, performances with indie singer-songwriters Christa Wells, Taylor Leonhardt and Zach Wiley and Theatre Raleigh’s productions of The Rocky Horror Show at Cary’s Koka Booth Amphitheatre and Oh What a Holy Night at the Duke Energy Center for the Performing Arts in Raleigh.
+Recent work has included concerts with Integrity Music’s Alisa Turner, recording with Cory Branan, an album for NC-based folk artist Tyler Atkinson, performances with indie singer-songwriters Christa Wells, Taylor Leonhardt and Zach Wiley and Theatre Raleigh’s productions of The Rocky Horror Show at Cary’s Koka Booth Amphitheatre and Oh What a Holy Night at the Duke Energy Center for the Performing Arts in Raleigh.

 A native of Branson, MO, formative years were filled with the music of Porter Wagoner and Dolly Parton, Johnny Cash, Johnny Horton and The Florida Boys.
 Bluegrass and old time gospel music were also early influences.